 A student may enter the program at the scheduled start dates and continue through the sequence until completion of all courses.
 Students will complete all courses in Phase I prior to moving on to Phase II.
 Interior Design courses meet 20 hours per week.
-Career and Life Development are held at Community Care College.
 The externship is undertaken following the successful completion of all classroom training and consists of 180 hours.
 Students may locate their own externship site for consideration or may use sites previously established with the College.
 This externship is unpaid and the hours of attendance are determined by the externship site.
 Students are required to attend at least 20 hours per week while fulfilling externship requirements.